Introduction

 A Professional Work Opportunity

-Additionally, closed Facebook groups are created for admitted students to engage with one another, and occasional get-togethers are organized.
-This way, admitted students can get to know one another by networking and forging the kinds of connections that are essential to any MBA experience long before they start their courses at Harvard.
+Closed Facebook groups are also created for admitted students to engage with one another, and occasional get-togethers are organized.
+This way, admitted students can get to know one another by networking and forging the connections essential to any MBA experience long before they start their courses at Harvard.

 Academic Expectations